OxideUranium/sciprog_23/practice6/Readme.md

 This is a c file waiting to be called.
 There is only one function, which is about how to calculate 3x3 matrix multiplication

 # Makefile
-Decide that both files should be compiled and give the order
+Decide that both files should be compiled